WorksApplications/SudachiPy/README.md

 ### Test

 You have to run `./script/test.sh` and check if not your change cause regression.
 This test script will be integrated to CI system later.
-Current test assumes `sudachi-dictionary-20190531-core.zip` is in `resources` directory.
-We will change it to special dictionary for test like Sudachi (Java).
+Current test assumes `sudachi-dictionary-20190531-core.dic` is in `resources` directory as `system.dic`.
+We will change it to special dictionary for test like Sudachi (Java) in all tests.